callumj/busan/README.md

 Busan allows you to autonomously ensure your Docker environment is kept up to date and running based off your source Dockerfiles.
 In combination with [weave](https://github.com/callumj/weave) you can implement a continous deployment pipeline that keeps your Docker hosts in sync.

+Busan is named after the [largest port in South Korea](http://en.wikipedia.org/wiki/Busan_Port), in the city of Busan.

 ## How it works

 Busan searches your `Dockerfile` for the `VERSION x.xx` comment and will ensure that your target Docker installation has both correct versioned image and correct running versioned container.